Dave Ryding watches Olympic dream fade after mistake on opening run in slalom

 Although Ryding lived up to his vow to give it everything in pursuit of an historic medal by nailing his second run, it was still scarcely enough to improve on his position.

-Ryding sat in 13th place, just under one and a half seconds behind leader Clement Noel of France, with just the lower-ranked skiers remaining to compete.
+Ryding finished in 13th place, just under one and a half seconds behind gold medal winner Clement Noel of France, with Austrian Johannes Strolz and Norwegian Sebastian Foss-Solevaag claiming silver and bronze respectively.

+Assessing his performance Ryding said: “C plus!
+I started great in the first run and lost the rhythm.
+My second run I knew that I wasn’t quite flowing enough.

+“Even though I took the lead I knew it wasn’t enough.
+You can feel it when you’re skiing.
+It felt more like a struggle than a flow today.

 Register for free to continue reading